chrisjay0/Capstone_2/project_proposal.md

 - **Item Search:** Users search for grocery items using a dynamic search bar.
 As they type, a dropdown menu appears with matching items
 - **List Building:** Users can click on an item in the search dropdown to add it directly to their shopping list.
 Users can edit the list as needed.
 - **Price Comparison:** Users initiate a price comparison when their list is complete.
 The app fetches real-time price data and displays the most cost-effective store based on the sum cost of the user's list.
-- **Feedback and Support:** Users can provide feedback and access a help or FAQ section for assistance.

-## Other User Interaction Items:

 - **Accessibility and Responsiveness:** The app is accessible to all users and optimized for various devices.
 - **Error Handling:** Informative error messages and loading indicators guide users during interactions.
 - **Security:** The app protects against common web vulnerabilities and handles user data securely.